rokarn12/Advanced-VLSI-Design/FIR-Filter-Design/README.md

 After the MATLAB script is run, a new SystemVerilog file (fir_params.sv) is generated that contains the number of taps (NUM_TAPS) necessary for the desired functionality of the FIR filter and a list of 16-bit wide filter coefficients (fir_coefs).
 The number of taps needed for this filter is 170.

+### Overflow
+In this implementation, the inputs were chosen to be 16-bits wide, the coefficients were quantized to be 16-bits wide, and the output width was calculated to be 40 bits wide according to the following calculation to avoid overflow:

+Input Width + Coefficient Width + log2(NUM_TAPS) = 16 + 16 + log2(170) ~= 40

+This helps to ensure that the output width can accomodate for (properly represent) the potentially large values that the FIR filter may output.

 ### Architecture
 The first configuration of the FIR filter that was implemented was the pipelined filter with no parallelization.
 The architecture is drawn out as shown for "N" taps.
 In this actual implementation, N = 170 which is a 170-tap filter.